redhat-openstack/website/source/uncategorized/deploying-an-rdo-overcloud-with-instack.html.md

 ### Scaling

-To scale the Compute, Block Storage or Swift Storage nodes, you can override the default values from the deploy-overcloud scripts in your rc file.
+To scale the Compute, Block Storage or Swift Storage nodes, you can override the default values from the instack-deploy-overcloud scripts in your rc file.
 The defaults for those scripts are:

        COMPUTESCALE=${COMPUTESCALE:-1}
        BLOCKSTORAGESCALE=${BLOCKSTORAGESCALE:-1}